YoshiyukiKono/CarND/project-5/writeup.md

 ![](./writeup_images/first_scale.png)
 ![](./writeup_images/second_scale.png)

-Before I decided the scales, I tried some thresholds and scales individually, then chose the threshold, 1.5, and the scales, 1.5 and 2, which derives the best result when processing the video at this momment.
+Before I decided the scales, I tried some thresholds and scales individually, then chose the threshold, 1.5, and the scales, 1.5 and 2, which derives the best result when processing the video.

 ![](./writeup_images/scale1.5.png)
 ![](./writeup_images/scale2.png)